m3ti404/m3ti404.github.io/_tabs/about.md

 - C/C++.
 The first programming language i learned, was C, And i love coding C to create applications as a fun project.
 - Game Hacking, Malware analysis and Reverse engineering.
 I'm kinda new in these but i'm really passionate about them.
 - Game Development.
 Since i was a child, i dreamed of creating my own video games.
 I still remember playing the first time i played Street Fighter II on my Sega Genesis and i asked myself "Will i ever create my own game like this?"
 - AI.
-I'm new into this but i found it fun so i started learning about it.
-I know it might be a bit tought...
-But i'm sure i can learn it.
+I'm new into this but i found it fun.
 ### My skills:
 - OWASP Top 10
 - Network+